mui/mui-x/docs/data/date-pickers/fields/fields.md

 # Fields

-<p class="description">The fields components let the user select a date / date range with the keyboard.</p>
+<p class="description">The field components let the user input date and time values with a keyboard and refined keyboard navigation.</p>

 :::warning
 These components are unstable.